 Creation of a Partnership Firm | A complete guide

-Suppose you want to establish a business with your friends; maybe you are professionals of a certain branch or each of you is experts on your own tread, so you want to associate with each other but the question is, “how the law is going to recognize your enterprise?”
-No problem, Law has the answer for your problem.
+Suppose you want to establish a business with your friends, perhaps a partnership firm; maybe you are professionals of a certain trade or each of you are experts on your own tread, so you want to associate with each other but the question is, “how the law is going to recognize your enterprise?”
+No problem, Law has an answer ready for your problem.
 You may form a partnership firm under The Partnership Act, 1932

-Let’s bring an example for ease of understanding, Rohim wants to establish a restaurant, because he has long experience with restaurant management but he doesn’t have the place or the money to start such business, he shared his idea with Ahmed who has an abandoned land beside the main road of the town, Ahmed also fund the idea of restaurant business lucrative but they still lack the money they need.
-Then both of them went to Farhan to collect some capital, Farhan also found that plan interesting he informed the other two that he can invest money but cannot involve with any activities of the restaurant due to lack of time.
-Hence, they named the restaurant as “Food Zone” and decided that Rohim will maintain the catering related matters, Ahmed will handle the sales, marketing and others and Farhan will remain as a silent after investing 20 lac taka.
+Let’s bring an example for ease of understanding, Rohim wants to establish a restaurant, because he has long experience with restaurant management but he doesn’t have the place or the money to start such a business, he shared his idea with Ahmed who has an abandoned land beside the main road of the town.
+Ahmed also found the idea of a restaurant business lucrative, but they still lack the money they need as a result both of them went to Farhan to collect some capital, Farhan also found that plan interesting, he informed the other two that he can invest money but cannot involve with any activities of the restaurant due to his lack of time.
+Hence, they named the restaurant “Food Zone” and among them, they decided that Rohim will maintain the catering related matters, Ahmed will handle the sales, marketing and others and Farhan will remain as a silent partner after investing 20 lac taka.
 They will share the profit (as well as the loss) 30%, 40% and 30% accordingly.

 In this example, “Food Zone” is a Partnership Firm and Rohim, Ahmed and Farhan are the partners of the firm.

 If we observe closely, hereby creating this partnership they easily achieved their goal to establish the restaurant, shared their resources, expertise and capital.
 Furthermore, accordingly, they are sharing the responsibility as well as profit and loss.